WIN Job Analysis Approach

 The WIN Job Analysis process is designed to determine what WIN Learning skill areas and skill levels are required for entry into the job being analyzed, and what Essential Soft Skills are necessary to increase the applicant’s likelihood of success.
 It is a systematic exploration, study and recording of the responsibilities, duties, skills, and ability requirements of a specific job.
 It also involves determining the relative importance of the tasks for a given job.
-The process measures the extent to which the WIN Learning Ready to Work foundational skill areas of Applied Mathematics, Locating Information, and Reading for Information, are related to job tasks performed by employees in any job category and in any industry sector.
-When all three, or any combination, of the foundational skills are determined to be required, the employers subject matter experts, using the WIN Job Analysis process, will identify the Applied Mathematics, Locating Information, and Reading for Information skill levels needed to successfully perform the job.
+The process measures the extent to which the WIN Learning Work Ready foundational skill areas of math, data, and reading are related to job tasks performed by employees in any job category and in any industry sector.
+When all three, or any combination, of the foundational skills are determined to be required, the employer's subject matter experts, using the WIN Job Analysis process, will identify the skill levels needed to successfully perform the job.

 The WIN Job Analysis process includes a separate methodology for investigating the relationship of specific soft skills that an employer’s subject matter experts determine are required to gain and retain employment with the employer.
 Soft skills, for many jobs, are considered by employers to be more important than other, so called hard skills.
 According to one writer, “When asked, recruiters say that screening candidates for soft skills is one of the top areas they want to learn more about.
 That’s because soft skills (think leadership, relationship building, communications, adaptability, strategic thinking, learning and interpersonal skills) take up to 25% of the skills required to do the job and to be a great teammate.
 Unfortunately, these skills are arguably the most difficult to assess in a candidate.”
 (Dr. John Sullivan, July 27, 2017; LinkedIn)